kubernetes/website/docs/admin/authentication.md

 #### Configuring the API Server

-To enable the plugin, configure the following flags on the API Server:
+To enable the plugin, configure the following flags on the API server:

 | Parameter | Description | Example | Required |
 | --------- | ----------- | ------- | ------- |